The Buyer's Guide to Chopping Boards

 Best lightweight chopping board

 The Paulownia chopping board is a favourite in Japan, and is so popular that very few are available for export.
-It is unusually lightweight and so is easy to maneuver, and the surface is the perfect combination of hard and soft for a fantastic cutting surface that keeps knives sharp as long as possible.
-No more worrying about lugging your heavy chopping board to the sink for a clean, you'll barely even notice that you're carrying this one when moving it about.
+It is unusually lightweight and so is easy to maneuver, and the surface edge grain board is the perfect combination of hard and soft for a fantastic cutting surface that keeps knives sharp as long as possible.
+No more worrying about lugging your heavy chopping board to the sink for a clean, you’ll barely even notice that you’re carrying this one when moving it about.

 Best chopping board for everyday use

 This beech wood chopping board is a great everyday kitchen staple.
-In elegant light wood, it will look like a classic in almost any kitchen.
+In elegant light wood, it will look like a classic in almost one corner of any kitchen.
 And the cut-away indents at either end give an easy handhold for moving it about.
 You can also buy a slightly larger 52cm board if you need more chopping surface.

 Best chopping board for your knives

 This Teakhaus end grain chopping board looks stunning and cutting into end-grain wood will keep your knives sharp.
-The boards are loved by America's Test Kitchen over in the US, and are one of our most popular new arrivals.
+The boards are loved by America’s Test Kitchen over in the US, and are one of our most popular new arrivals.
+A wooden cutting and best large chopping board like this also helps maintain knife sharpness over time.

-Best carving board for meat
+Best carving board for carving meat meat

 Best chopping board for herbs